WDI-SEA/express-apis-omdb/part2-favorites.md

 | GET | /favorites | favorites/index.ejs | List all favorites in the favorites model.
 (READ) |
 | POST | /favorites/:imdbid | none. redirects to /movies/:imdbid | Adds a movie to the database (CREATE a favorite) |

+form:

+two routes get route and post route these are the paths. post route = body parser allows request to take a form data in form of 'req.body' Put both routesd in controller OR throw it in index.js

+method = /favorites/:imdbid use EJS to inject the imdbid

 Both of the above routes should be created in a `controllers/favorites.js` to keep things orgainzed.

 ##Recommended Model